Tame the Wild with Byzantine Linearizability: Reliable Broadcast, Snapshots, and Asset Transfer: Byzantine Linearizability

 Next, we characterize objects for which Byzantine linearizability is meaningful.
 The most fundamental component in shared memory is read-write registers.
 Not surprisingly, such registers, whether they are single-writer or multi-writers ones are de facto Byzantine linearizable without any changes.
 This is because before every read from a Byzantine register, invoked by a correct process, one can add a corresponding Byzantine write.

 In practice, multiple writers multiple readers (MWMR) registers are useless in a Byzantine environment as an adversary that controls the scheduler can prevent any communication between correct processes.
 SWMR registers, however, are still useful for constructing more meaningful objects.
 Nevertheless, the constructions used in the crash-failure model for linearizable objects do not preserve this property.
 For instance, if we allow Byzantine processes to run a classic atomic snapshot algorithm~\cite{afek1993atomic} using Byzantine linearizable SWMR registers, it will not result in a Byzantine linearizable snapshot object.
+The reason is that the algorithm relies on correct processes being able to perform ``double-collect'' meaning that at some point a correct process manages to read all registers twice without witnessing any changes.
+While this is true in the crash-failure model, in the Byzantine model this is not the case as the adversary can change some registers just before any correct read.

-\paragraph{Relationship to Other Correctness Conditions} Byzantine linearizability provides a simple and intuitive way to capture Byzantine behavior in the shared memory model.
+\paragraph*{Relationship to Other Correctness Conditions} Byzantine linearizability provides a simple and intuitive way to capture Byzantine behavior in the shared memory model.
 We now examine the relationship of Byzantine linearizability with previously suggested correctness conditions involving Byzantine processes.

+PBFT~\cite{castro1999practical,castro1999correctness} presented a formalization of linearizability in the presence of Byzantine-faulty clients in message passing systems.
+Their notion of linearizability is formulated in the form of I/O automata.
+Their specification is in the same spirit as ours, but our formulation is closer to the original notion of linearizability in shared memory.

 Some works have defined linearization conditions for specific objects.
 This includes conditions for SWMR registers~\cite{mostefaoui2017atomic}, a distributed ledger~\cite{cholvi2020atomic}, and asset transfer~\cite{auvolat2020money}.
 Our condition coincides with these definitions for the specific objects and thus generalizes all of them.
 Liskov and Rodrigues~\cite{liskov2005byzantine} presented a correctness condition that has additional restrictions.
-Their correctness notion relies on the idea that Byzantine processes are eventually detected and removed from the system, and focuses on converging to correct system behavior after their departure.
+Their correctness notion relies on the idea that Byzantine processes are eventually detected and removed from the system and focuses on converging to correct system behavior after their departure.
 While this model is a good fit when the threat model is software bugs or malicious intrusions, it is less appropriate for settings like cryptocurrencies, where Byzantine behavior cannot be expected to eventually stop.